rust-lang/book/src/ch21-02-multithreaded.md

 definitions, the return type can be omitted from the signature, but even if we have no parameters, we still need the parentheses.

-Again, this is the simplest implementation of the `execute` method: it does nothing, but we’re only trying to make our code compile.
+Again, this is the simplest implementation of the `execute` method: It does nothing, but we’re only trying to make our code compile.
 Let’s check it again:

 ```console